 The surname Nancay was first found in Cornwall where they held a family seat from early times.
-The family name Nancay first appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Nancay family
+Early History of the Nancay family

 This web page shows only a small excerpt of our Nancay research.
 Another 84 words (6 lines of text) covering the years 1720, 1521, 1561, 1553, 1547 and 1547 are included under the topic Early Nancay History in all our PDF Extended History products and printed products wherever possible.